iht/fpinscala/README.md

-# Functional programming in Scala
+# Functional Programming in Scala

 This repository hosts my solutions to the exercises of the book [Functional Programming in Scala, from Manning Publications](http://www.manning.com/bjarnason/).